OSGeo/OSGeoLive-doc/overview/52nWPS_overview.rst

 influenza cases between two different seasons), or as complicated as a global climate change model.
 The data required by the WPS can be delivered across a network, or available at the server.
+A WPS is particularly useful for:

+	* Reducing complexity in data processing by providing plug & play algorithms
+	* Enabling processes to be chained together
+	* Enabling processing to be deployed once then used everywhere
+	* Streamlined maintenance.
+Processes/models are maintained in a central place by the entities who created them
+	* Taking advantage of high-speed computational capabilities on a central server side-calculation won't block your machine again for hours/days.
+	* Easy and interoperable access to highly complex processes, such as climate change models

 Core Features
 -------------